-These easy Southern cheese straws are a finger food recipe made with cheddar cheese, butter, garlic powder, salt, paprika, and cayenne pepper.
-These crispy cheese straws are the perfect low carb appetizer for a crowd on game day or at a party.
+These easy Southern cheese straws are a finger food recipe made with cheddar, butter, garlic powder, salt, paprika, and cayenne pepper.
+This crispy appetizer is perfect for a crowd.
 Serve them with dip for an easy appetizer!

-- 3 cups extra sharp cheddar cheese, grated and at room temperature (226g)
+- 3 cups extra sharp cheddar, grated and at room temperature (226g)

 - 1/2 cup + 2 tablespoons unsalted butter, softened (143g)